VIDEO GAME DESIGN

 Likely have little exposure to the DeafBlind community, should be educated on the DeafBlind community before Tatum Robotics is marketed to them.

-Perceive the Tatum brand as very technical, rather than human/social impact, a more accurate brand image
+Perceive the Tatum brand as very cold and technical, rather than human/social impact, a more accurate brand image

 Are on a time-crunch, as Tatum is competing for their attention with other start-ups.